Scientific Workgroup for Rocketry and Spaceflight: Rocketry

-Existing since the foundation of WARR in 1962, the department for rocketry is the oldest project group of WARR.
+Existing since the foundation of WARR in 1962, the department for Rocketry is the oldest project group of WARR.
 With the launch of the first German hybrid rocket in 1974, WARR achieved its first major success, which was promptly followed by the construction of multiple test engines.
-In 2009 the development of its next rocket began, called WARR-Ex2, powered by the in-house developed hybrid engine HYPER-1 with solid HTPB fuel and nitrous oxide as oxidizer.
+In 2009 the development of its next rocket began, called WARR-EX-2, powered by the in-house developed hybrid engine HYPER-1 with solid HTPB fuel and nitrous oxide as oxidizer.
 The rocket was successfully launched on 20 May 2015 from the missile base CLBI on the Atlantic coast of Brazil and reached a maximal altitude of approximately 5 km.

-Even before the launch of WARR-Ex2, WARR had begun working on its successor, WARR-Ex3, as part of project STERN (STudentische Experimental-RaketeN) (German abbreviation for "student experimental rocketry"), organized and financed by the German Aerospace Center.
-As the given objectives of STERN were already reached within WARR-Ex2, it was decided to build a larger rocket, the WARR-Ex 3.
-It uses liquid oxygen instead of nitrous oxide, while maintaining the use of HTPB.It launched in July 2023 from FAR in California and reached an apogee of 12.4 Kilometres.
+Even before the launch of WARR-EX-2, WARR had begun working on its successor, WARR-EX-3, as part of project STERN (STudentische Experimental-RaketeN) (German abbreviation for "student experimental rocketry"), organized and financed by the German Aerospace Center.
+As the given objectives of STERN were already reached within WARR-EX-2, it was decided to build a larger rocket, the WARR-EX-3, also called Cryosphere.
+It used liquid oxygen instead of nitrous oxide, while maintaining the use of HTPB. and launched in July 2023 from FAR in California and reached an apogee of 12.4 kilometres.